-Matt Gary is 43 years old and has been a competitive, drug-free powerlifter for 20 years.
+Matt Gary has been a competitive, drug-free powerlifter for well over 20 years.
 His educational background includes a BS in Kinesiological Science from the University of Maryland.
 In 1995, he was recognized as a Certified Strength & Conditioning Specialist (CSCS) via the National Strength & Conditioning Association.

 Matt is an active member of the USA Powerlifting where he serves as the Chairman of the Coaching Committee, a member of the Raw Committee, national referee, and coach.
 His coaching resume includes: